 - Examine bias – Studies have shown that there is an inherent bias among adoptive parents towards infant girls, and away from older children, children of color, sibling groups, and boys.
 This can lead to competition, difficulty and expense to adopt children who are deemed more desirable.
 Remember that all children deserve a loving family, and avoid allowing bias to becoming a determining factor in the type of adoption you choose.

-- Apply for the adoption tax credit – a tax credit of up to $13,400 is available for families that adopt in 2015.
-This credit is available for families with less than $201,000 in gross combined income and only for adoptions other than stepchild adoptions.
+- Apply for the adoption tax credit – This credit is available for families with less than a specific gross combined income and only for adoptions other than stepchild adoptions.

 Adoptive parents may doubt their abilities to parent a child who doesn’t look like them, or to connect with a child who doesn’t come into their family at a young age.
 Others may be concerned about their ability to parent boys versus girls, siblings versus singletons, or to maintain an open adoption and birth family contact.
 However, most of these concerns can be addressed through parent education and preparation, and should be carefully considered before making your decision.